Given that there are beautiful places one can visit throughout the world, three days in Prague is an exceptional choice.

 Are you planning to go there with your loved ones and you are not sure of where to start from?
 Then, here is what to see in Prague in 3 days.
 It is a long post with many ideas for your trip to Prague.

 To make it even more interesting, Prague stands out amidst aggressive wars, and given that Hitler spared her during World War 2, it means it’s a living enigma.

 If planning to go there with your loved ones and you are not sure of where to start from, here is what to see in Prague in 3 days.

 Take a walking tour

-The tour takes three hours and during the walk, you learn about Prague’s architectural significance, the city during the communist era, and the role of the city during the World War 2.
+The tour takes three hours, and during the walk, you learn about Prague’s architectural significance, the city during the communist era, and the role of the town during World War 2.

 See the infant Jesus of Prague